koaladsp/KoalaDocs/azure-code-signing-for-plugin-developers.md

 You will now return to the Identity Validations page, and your validation should show "In Progress" under Status.
 Your mileage may vary, but expect the validation to take at least a day to be confirmed as it is a one-time verification that concerns your Microsoft Azure account.

+In addition, you will probably receive an e-mail out of the blue asking you to complete your Artifact Signing identity validation using a "verified authenticator".
+This basically comes down to using a phone with Microsoft Authenticator and/or one of Microsoft's affiliated identity verification partner apps.
+In case you have a rooted phone or custom ROM: it will not work as these apps are walled-garden crippleware, so use a stock phone.

+You'll likely end up scanning your personal identification or passport and providing a face photo in order to complete the process.
+This whole process feels like patchwork, so don't expect Azure to notice you've completed the verification for a couple of hours.
+Leave it alone for a while.

-Note that your identity validation has an expiration, e.g. of one or more years and will need to be redone occassionally.
-It is expected that once you have gone through the initial validation as a registered business, any subsequent validations should take much less effort hopefully.
+Note that your identity validation also has an expiration, e.g. of one or more years and will need to be redone occassionally.
+It is expected that once you have gone through the initial validation as a registered business, any subsequent validations should ideally take much less effort.

 After your identity has been validated, continue with the steps below.